Made with rpg maker XP.

 Comments ( 5 )

-said: I liked the atmosphere, but I would say you're breaking the jam's theme. almost 4 years ago
+said: I liked the atmosphere, but I would say you're breaking the jam's theme. about 4 years ago

-said: Dudes that's wrong. almost 4 years ago
+said: Dudes that's wrong. about 4 years ago

-said: That was dark. ._. almost 4 years ago
+said: That was dark. ._. about 4 years ago

 said: Hey, who are the devs involved?
-I would like to talk! almost 4 years ago
+I would like to talk! about 4 years ago

 to leave a comment